Cuomo harassment report leads to escalating fallout at Time’s Up and Human Rights Campaign

 But dissent inside the organization has been fierce.
 Multiple staff members asked for his resignation in a staff meeting last week.

-David — a onetime lawyer in the governor’s office who last week called for his former boss to resign — suggested changes to the never-released Boylan letter, according to the investigation.
-He later made an effort to get signatures for it, even though he told Cuomo advisers he would not sign it himself, David told investigators.

-He told The Washington Post last week that he sought to remove problematic parts of the letter and only circulated the document after those changes had been made.
+David — a onetime lawyer in the governor’s office who last week called for his former boss to resign — told The Washington Post last week that he sought to remove problematic parts of the letter and only shared the contents of the document after those changes had been made.
+He said he was legally required to share the memo about Boylan he had in his possession because of his prior work as an attorney for the governor.

 Kaplan’s resignation followed an open letter posted on Medium by a group of sexual abuse survivors, who called for Time’s Up to launch its own-third party investigation of the role of Kaplan and the group’s president, Tina Tchen, in the effort by Cuomo’s aides to undermine the credibility of Boylan.